tjinauyeung/v3/content/the-great-migration/index.md

 Depending on the size of the application the migration can take a significant amount of time.
 Upon the start, the question arise, where should we start?
 We started by discussing this issue with the team, then we brainstormed to come up with a logical prioritisation of our efforts.
 The parts of the application which are removed in the future could be skipped over, the parts which have the most business value are higher priority.
 The parts which will be subject to a near future update, should be migrated first in order to prevent double work.

 Additionaly, my preference is to start with the leaf nodes and work your way to the core.
 By leaf nodes I mean services, objects, components that are at the leafs of your application dependency graph.
-Oher nodes may depend on them, but they themselves have little to no dependencies.
+Other nodes may depend on them, but they themselves have few or no dependencies.
 Because of this, you can work on them in isolation without having to worry about its many dependencies, making this a significantly easier task.
 Furthermore, once a few simple leaf nodes are migrated, the team gains more experience with the new stack and picks up momentum; increasing our velocity.

 <div class="center-image">
   <img src="./leaf-nodes.png" alt="leaf nodes diagram">